jonasoesch/p9/2-theory.md

 ### Object constancy ![](img/A.pdf) {#sec:object-constancy}

 Object constancy describes the ability to identify two objects as being the same entity between two states.
 There is some evidence that when the reader has rapid visual access to the targets (less than 300ms [@Rensink-02:changedetectiona]), changes will be detected before working memory is reached.
 The idea is that when one target is morphed into another, they are identified as being "the same" without having to do a comparison in working memory.
-This is probably the strength most often invoked for animation [@Chalbi-18:understandingdesigning, @Wu-16:graphicalperception, @Bederson:doesanimation, @Heer-07:animatedtransitions].
+This is probably the strength most often invoked for animation [@Chalbi-18:understandingdesigning; @Wu-16:graphicalperception; @Bederson:doesanimation; @Heer-07:animatedtransitions].

 ### Highlighting ![](img/B.pdf) {#sec:attract-attention}